-Objectives Objective 1 Explain how hormones affect human physiology and draw out the signaling pathways used by different hormone types.
+Objectives Objective 1 Explain how hormones affect human metabolic function of other cells in the body, and describe the major mechanisms by which hormones affect target tissues.
 Objective 2 Compare and contrast the functions of various blood cells and plasma proteins.
 Objective 3 Compare and contrast innate and adaptive mechanisms of immunity and explain the role of each type of white blood cell in immune protection.
 Objective 4 Identify the location of major blood vessels and explain how blood pressure and blood flow are regulated.
 Objective 5 Explain the microscopic and gross anatomy of the heart.
 Objective 6 Explain the cardiac cycle and compare and contrast sympathetic and parasympathetic effects on the cardiac cycle.
 Objective 7 Identify major lymph vessels and anatomical regions within the lymph node.
 Objective 8 Explain how the lymph system interacts with the vascular system and how the processing of lymph contributes to immune system function.

 Objective 9 Identify the structures of the respiratory system.
 Objective 10 Explain gas exchange on both the organismal and cellular levels.
 Objective 11 Compare and contrast cellular metabolic processes of different macromolecules.
 Objective 12 Explain the functional anatomy of the digestive system and explain major digestive processes.
 Objective 13 Identify structures of the urinary system and explain how the kidney processes plasma to produce urine.
 Objective 14 Explain how the body regulates fluid volume, fluid osmolarity and regulation of fluid pH.
 Objective 15 Compare and contrast the structure and function of the male and female reproductive systems.
 Objective 16 Explain the affect of sex hormones on reproductive processes.